aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Methods

 0.2 cm \textbf{Bulk Perovskite (CsPbI\textsubscript{3} 2x2x2)} 0.2 cm

-During the AL, the PBE functional with the pairwise Tkatchenko-Scheffler dispersion correction\cite{Tkatchenko2009} was used, employing the \code{INTERMEDIATE} species defaults for numerical settings and basis sets.
+During the AL, the PBE functional with the pairwise Tkatchenko-Scheffler dispersion method\cite{Tkatchenko2009} was used, employing the \code{INTERMEDIATE} species defaults for numerical settings and basis sets.
 Relativistic corrections were applied using the atomic ZORA approximation.\cite{ZORA_vanLenthe1996} The total energy, eigenvalue, density, and force convergence criteria were set to $10^{-6}$~eV, $10^{-5}$~eV, $10^{-5}$~e/\AA$^3$, and $10^{-4}$~eV/\AA, respectively.
 A Gaussian smearing of $0.05$~eV was applied to the orbital occupations.
 The calculations employed a parallel KS method with load balancing and local indexing enabled.
 A maximum of $300$ self-consistency iterations was allowed.
 The charge mixing parameter was set to $0.02$.
 The k grid was set to $1\times1\times1$.
 The lattice vectors were [17.23958, 0, 0], [0, 17.23958, 0], and [0, 0, 25.00256], all in \AA ngstrom.

 The parallel version of \textsc{aims-PAX} employing \textsc{Parsl} was used for both IDG and AL. The former was performed by sampling 10 points for each member of an ensemble of 4 models with a stopping criterion of 50 epochs for the initial training.
 The structures were sampled using the small MACE-MP0 GP model\cite{batatia2024foundationmodelatomisticmaterials} by running NPT MD with the Nosé-Hoover thermostat\cite{Evans1985_NH_thermo} at 300~K and the Parinello-Rahman barostat\cite{Parrinello1981_NPT} at 1~bar.
-The timestep was set to 1 fs and otherwise default ASE parameters were used.
+The timestep was set to 1 fs and otherwise default ASE\cite{HjorthLarsen2017_ASE} parameters were used.
 In order to decorrelate the sampled data points, structures were picked every 20th MD step.
-Their energies, forces and stress where then computed using DFT.
-The models were converged on the initial dataset before continuing with AL by training them until no improvements w.r.t. the validation set was achieved for 50 epochs
+Their energies, forces, and stress were then computed using DFT.
+The models were converged on the initial dataset before continuing with AL by training them until no improvements w.r.t. the validation set were achieved for 50 epochs

-The AL workflow was run until a training set size of 100 structures was reached with 7:3 ratio for the validation set.
-The maximum epochs per trajectory are 10, and the intermediate epochs are 10.
+The AL workflow was run until a training set size of 100 structures was reached with a 7:3 ratio for the validation set.
+The maximum epochs per trajectory were 10, and the intermediate epochs were 10.
 The structures were sampled using the same MD settings as described in the IDG above.
-The uncertainty threshold parameter $c_x$ (see Eq.~\ref{eq:threshold}) was set to 0.2 and the uncertainty itself was checked every 10th MD step.
+The uncertainty threshold parameter $c_x$ (see Eq.~\ref{eq:threshold}) was set to 0.2, and the uncertainty itself was checked every 10th MD step.